Dibyakanti/IndicQA_CS565_course_project/README.md

 ## Train :

 To train, run the notebooks after setting the proper address for tokenizer and model.
+The data that were used on kaggle are `huggingface-question-answering-models`, `ai4bharat-indic-bert`, `chaii-hindi-and-tamil-question-answering`.

 ## Test :

+For testing we have prepared the `submission.csv` file which is in the format demanded by kaggle.
+After running the notebook on kaggle just select the csv file from outputs and submit it.

 ## Results